dkblackley/dkblackley.github.io/_posts/2023-02-18-whol-gstreamer.md

             print(retval)
 {% endhighlight %}

 Of interesting note is that we emit our own signal, "push-buffer", alongside the buffer holding a frame.
 There is a different method that then handles this "push-buffer" signal and sends our data down the pipe.
-Attemping this implimentation will quickly turn any laptop into a space heater, however, we can query Opencv2 to determine once we have hit the end of our video, and rewind to the beginning.
+Attempting this implementation will quickly turn any laptop into a space heater, however, we can query Opencv2 to determine once we have hit the end of our video, and rewind to the beginning.
 Surely there must be a way to send these video frames WITHOUT doing this decoding dance?
 Well first lets look into some other interesting signals...

 ### [EOS](https://gstreamer.freedesktop.org/documentation/additional/design/events.html?gi-language=c#eos)

-An EOS event is sent out by the source element once no more data is availible.
+An EOS event is sent out by the source element once no more data is available.
 Usually this event is passed down the pipe to all other elements to inform them that there is no more data to be parsed.
-We could intercept this signal and rewind the video to the beginning by using a (SEEK)[https://gstreamer.freedesktop.org/documentation/additional/design/seeking.html?gi-language=c#seeking] event with, but EOS is typicall sent very late, (and causes issues)[google.com].
+We could intercept this signal and rewind the video to the beginning by using a (SEEK)[https://gstreamer.freedesktop.org/documentation/additional/design/seeking.html?gi-language=c#seeking] event with, but EOS is typically sent very late, (and causes issues)[google.com].
 There is, thankfully, a better signal, sent out with enough time to comfortably rewind the video, the SEGMENT_DONE signal.

 ### SEGMENT_DONE